netdata/go.d.plugin/modules/openvpn/README.md

 Reason:
  >  Currently,the OpenVPN daemon can at most support a single management client any one time.

-So to not break other tools that uses Management Interface we decided to disable it. by default.
+So to not break other tools that uses Management Interface we decided to disable it by default.
 ___

 For all available options please see module [configuration file](https://github.com/netdata/go.d.plugin/blob/master/config/go.d/openvpn.conf).